Bailador/Bailador/README.md

 baile;
 ```

 This will install the Bailador server in default port 3000.
-For more examples, please see the [examples](examples) folder.

 ## How to Write Web Apps